Go Back

 5 from 1 vote

 This Heirloom Tomato Gazpacho is so refreshing and delicious on a hot day.
 A no cook recipe, it's perfect for staying cool during the summer and using up in-season fresh vegetables and fruits like tomatoes and cucumbers!
+It's rich in oleocanthal, lycopene, vitamins and minerals and is a great hydrator.
+I like to call this soup a "liquid antioxidant" treatment!

 Prep Time:10 minutes